monkeyK1n9/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file is a script that creates a file
-8-cwd_state is a script that writes ls -l in a file 9-duplicate_last_line is a script to duplicate the last line of a file
+8-cwd_state is a script that writes ls -l in a file 9-duplicate_last_line is a script to duplicate the last line of a file 10-no_more_js is a script that deletes all js files